-- Are our clinicians and staff sufficiently engaged and accountable for problem-solving on critical issues, for example, access to care? - Do our clinical systems enhance decision making and support practice standards without creating undue burden on providers and staff? - Have we defined clinical performance metrics and associated targets with an intention to excel in outcomes and safety in a manner which differentiates us in the market? - Is an ongoing commitment to clinical excellence a distinguished aspect of our culture?
+- Are our clinicians and staff sufficiently engaged and accountable for problem-solving on critical issues, for example, access to care at a system and local level? - Do our clinical systems enhance decision making and promote adoption of practice standards and leading practices across our system, without creating undue burden on providers and staff? - Have we defined system-wide and local clinical performance metrics and associated targets with the intention to excel in outcomes and safety and differentiate ourselves in the market? - Is an ongoing commitment to clinical excellence a distinguished aspect of our culture?